The LoRaWAN/WiFi IoT switching module for rough environments

 - Analog input 0-10V, 4-20 mA (0-20mA) Input impedance = 510 Ohms (DC) Accuracy = ± 2% FSD

-- Two relays that are galvanically isolated and are used for switching minor loads on and off directly and three-phase or larger loads via an intermediate breaker.
-One of the two relays provide both NO and NC functionality.
+- Three relays that are used for switching minor loads on and off directly and three-phase or larger loads via an intermediate breaker.
+One of the three relays provide both NO and NC functionality.

 Max switching voltage: 250 V AC/30 V DC (resistive).
 Max switching load: 3A.

 - 3 OXI connectors for Expansion slot module.
 Connectivity specifications depends on installed OXI module.